Please note this post contains affiliate links.

 Such an easy cocktail makes for a great margarita to serve up and parties, and the two rimming mixtures I’ve included in the recipe below will appeal to everyone, no matter if they prefer sugar or salt!

-Since this cocktail is super simple to make, all you have to do is grab your shaker and you’ll be all set!
+Since this cocktail is super simple to make, all you have to do is grab your cocktail shaker and jigger, you’ll be all set!

 For the rimming mixtures, I like to mix them up in mixing bowls.
 Then you can use a rimming set to rim your glasses, or simply use plates.
 I like the rimming set I linked here so you can rim your glasses in style.
 They also work great for a party so you can keep it all neat and tidy as you make more margaritas!